-Composition of Thiosulfate-citrate-bile salts-sucrose (TCBS) Agar
+Composition of TCBS Agar

 Final pH ( at 25°C) 8.6±0.2

-Principle of Thiosulfate-citrate-bile salts-sucrose (TCBS) Agar
+Principle of TCBS Agar

 TCBS Agar is used for the selective isolation of Vibrio cholerae and other enteropathogenic vibrios.
-Proteose peptone and yeast extract provide nitrogenous compounds, vitamin B complex and other essential growth nutrients.
-Bile, a derivative of bile salts and sodium citrate inhibit gram-positive bacteria and coliforms.
+Proteose peptone and yeast extract provide nitrogenous compounds, vitamin B complex, and other essential growth nutrients.
+Bile, a derivative of bile salts and sodium citrate inhibits gram-positive bacteria and coliforms.
 Sodium thiosulphate serves as a good source of sulphur, which in combination with ferric citrate detects the production of hydrogen sulphide.
 For the metabolism of Vibrios, sucrose is added as a fermentable carbohydrate.
 The acidification of the medium resulting from the fermentation of sucrose by Vibrio makes bromthymol blue turn yellow.
 Bromthymol Blue and Thymol Blue are pH indicators.
 Sodium chloride provides optimum growth and metabolic activity of halophilic Vibrio spp.
 Agar is a Solidifying agent.
-The alkaline pH of the medium improves the recovery of V.cholerae, hence an increased pH is used to enhance growth of Vibrio cholera.
+The alkaline pH of the medium improves the recovery of V.cholerae, hence an increased pH is used to enhance the growth of Vibrio cholera.

 - Suspend 89.08 gm of dehydrated medium in 1000ml of distilled or deionized water.